The Nanny Diaries: Writing

 The writers were students at New York University's Gallatin School of Individualized Study when they wrote the book.
 Both had worked as nannies for about 30 different wealthy families on the Upper East Side, where the book is set.
 As a child, Kraus lived at 1000 Park Avenue, and claims she modeled some of the characters, particularly Mrs. X, on other building residents.

 Other media

 A film adaptation starring Scarlett Johansson, Paul Giamatti, and Laura Linney was released in the United States on August 24, 2007.
 The novel was also released as an audiobook, read by actress Julia Roberts.

 Sequel

-In 2010 Kraus and McLaughlin released a sequel called Nanny Returns, in which Nan and Ryan (aka Harvard Hottie) are married, and after having lived abroad for twelve years, they have returned to New York, where they move into a fixer-upper, and Nan hopes to start a business.
+In 2010 Kraus and McLaughlin released a sequel called Nanny Returns, in which Nan and Ryan (aka Harvard Hottie) are married.
+After having lived abroad for twelve years, they have returned to New York, where they move into a fixer-upper, and Nan hopes to start a business.
 One night, a drunken, 16-year-old Grayer shows up at their door, demanding to know why Nan abandoned him years earlier, and thrusting the couple back into Mrs X's life.